Dips can be so helpful to get picky toddlers and even babies to try new foods!

 With an endless variety of dips to choose from, they make an excellent tool for encouraging picky eaters to explore new and even familiar foods in a fun way.
 Not only can dips help picky toddlers, but they’re also useful for keeping babies’ food moist and providing extra calories for your growing babies and toddlers!

 If you’re struggling with a picky toddler at home (or are looking to avoid that experience as much as possible!), then you’ll need a well-rounded, holistic approach to managing/preventing picky eating.
-My Feeding Toddlers course provides just that – it helps you set up a solid foundation for feeding, and then gives you the best tips and strategies, taken right from my professional feeding therapy, to tackle picky eating (or stop it in its tracks!).
+Our Feeding Toddlers course provides just that – it helps you set up a solid foundation for feeding and then gives you the best tips and strategies, taken right from our professional feeding therapy, to tackle picky eating (or stop it in its tracks!).

-While we think dips are great, the common concerns we hear from parents seem to be…
+While we think dips are great, the common concerns we hear from many parents seem to be…

 “What if my toddler will only eat a vegetable with a dip?”

 “What if my child only licks the dip off (is it distracting from the main meal)?”

 And finally…everyone wants to know…